Graham's Tree Reconstruction Conjecture and a Waring-Type Problem on Partitions: From Caterpillars to Polynomials

 We now need an upper bound on the number of terms present in expression (\ref{eq3}).
 Recall that the $H_j$ range over isomorphism classes of graphs which occur in the shadow of nodes in the $k^{\textrm{th}}$ iterated line graph.
-Below we show that these isomorphism classes have at most $k+1$ vertices.
+We have shown that these graphs have at most $k+1$ vertices.